skip to content

 Do employers have any ongoing obligations?

-Those employing a person in a prescribed position* must notify the screening unit if they become aware of any of the following:
+An employer of a person in a prescribed position must notify the Screening Unit if they become aware:

 Can parents check whether a person working with their child has a check?

-Yes, a person who is responsible for a child in respect of whom child-related work is being, or is about to be performed, may request the person who is performing the work to provide their full name and unique identifier (if any).
+Yes.
+A person who is responsible for a child in respect of whom child-related work is being, or is about to be, performed, may request the person who is performing the work to provide their full name and unique identifier (if any) [Child Safety (Prohibited Persons) Act 2016 (SA) s 44(1)]. .

-It will be an offence for the person performing the child-related work to refuse or fail to comply with the request.
+It is an offence, with a maximum penalty of $10,000, for the person performing the child-related work to refuse or fail to comply with the request [s 44(2)].
 A person can comply with a request in accordance with a scheme set out in the regulations.
-The maximum penalty for this offence is $10,000 [s 44].

-Anyone may inspect the records held by the screening unit to check whether someone is or was ever prohibited from working with children and/or when their working with children check was conducted [ss 34 and 35].
+Anyone may inspect the Screening Unit's records to check whether someone is prohibited from working with children and when their working with children check was conducted [ss 34 and 35].
 A person who inspects the records should be given some evidence of the fact that they inspected the records [s 35(3)].

-It may be that a parent just asks whether the person who is working with their child has a current working with children check.
-In such cases, it would be an offence for a person to falsely represent that they themselves or someone else has had a working with children check in the last 5 years or that they are not a prohibited person.
-The maximum penalty for this offence is a fine of $50,000 or imprisonment for one year [s 45].
+A parent may choose to simply ask a person who is working with their child whether they have a current working with children check.
+It is an offence for a person to falsely represent that they have had a working with children check in the last 5 years or that they are not a prohibited person.
+The maximum penalty is a fine of $50,000 or imprisonment for 1 year [s 45].

 Working with people with disability checks (NDIS)